Michael Cohen-linked firm received big payments from Russian oligarch, report says

-Cohen allegedly utilized shell company Essential Consultants L.L.C to pay money to adult-film star Stormy Daniels over an alleged affair with the president in 2006.
-The company, according to The New York Times, also was used for a series of business transactions and around $4.5 million ran through it from approximately November 2016 up until January 2018.
+Cohen allegedly utilized shell company Essential Consultants LLC to pay money to adult-film star Stormy Daniels over an alleged affair with the president in 2006.
+The company, according to the New York Times, also was used for a series of business transactions and around $4.5 million ran through it from approximately November 2016 until January 2018.

 Vekselberg, a billionaire businessman, reportedly attended Trump’s inauguration last year.